AdobeDocs/analytics-2.0-apis/README.md

 To get started with Analytics 2.0 APIs you must first decide whether your application will need an OAuth client or a JWT client.

 ### Authentication
 There multiple types of authentication for authenticating with the analytics APIs.
 General information about authenticating with Adobe's APIs is located [here](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/AuthenticationOverview/AuthenticationGuide.md).
-Specific information related to authenticating with the analyics APIs is availble in the sections below.
+Specific information related to authenticating with the analytics APIs is available in the sections below.

 #### OAuth